saarah-g/saarah-g.github.io/_posts/2017-07-30-silverstone-sisuii.md

 ---
 title: 'Interview at Silverstone'
 date: 2019-08-23 00:00:00
-description: I was interviewed regarding my undergraduate university's Formula Student team during the yearly FSUK competition.
+description: I was interviewed regarding my undergraduate university's Formula Student team during FSUK 2017.
 featured_image: '/images/Blog/silverstone-sisuii/fisita.png'
 ---
 During the 2017 Formula Student UK competition at silverstone, I managed the Aerodynamics & Ergonomics branch of my university's Formula Student team.
 Despite having an internship at Jaguar Land Rover that summer, my manager gave me clearance to take time off and join my team as long as I helped out with JLR's presence at Silverstone (they are a primary sponsor of FSUK).